1. What types of samples can be submitted for Amplicon-EZ?

 22. How do I download my data?

 Once the data analysis is complete, if applicable, a member of our bioinformatics team will reach out to you with a link to download your data from our sFTP server.
-Login credentials as well as instructions on how to retrieve your data will be included in the data delivery email.
+Login credentials and instructions on how to retrieve your data will be included in the data delivery email.
 Please feel free to contact us should you have trouble retrieving your data.
+You can also refer to GENEWIZ's sFTP Data Download Guide for step-by-step instructions and troubleshooting tips.

 23. Will my Amplicon-EZ data be secure at GENEWIZ?